Private Quantiles Estimation in the Presence of Atoms: Heuristic smoothing, with guarantees

 \subsection{General Consistency of HSJointExp}

-The consistency of HSJointExp is established by making modifications to the density (via the noise) so that we fall into the favorable cases of JointExp.
-The ideal cases where JointExp gives an estimator that converges in probability are given by the following theorem. \begin{theorem} If $X$ is a random variable with density $\pi_X$ w.r.t.
+For multiquantile estimation, JoitExp/IS is not endowed with any satisfying statistical utility bounds.
+We start by proving their consistency in the favorable case of continuous distributions (see \Cref{convThm}).
+We then leverage this result in order to prove the consistency of HSJointExp on a larger class of distributions.
+Indeed, the consistency of HSJointExp is established by making modifications to the density (via the noise) so that we fall into the favorable cases of JointExp. \begin{theorem} If $X$ is a random variable with density $\pi_X$ w.r.t.
 Lebesgue measure that is piecewise continuous and if there exists $\beta>0$ such that $\pi_{X} > 0$ and is continuous on $\cup_{i=1}^{n} [F_{\tilde{X}}^{-1}(p_i)-\beta, F_{\tilde{X}}^{-1}(p_i)+\beta]$, then

-\end{theorem} The proof that uses similar techniques as in \autoref{HSJointExpcst} is in \autoref{convThmproof}.
+\end{theorem} The proof that uses similar techniques as in \Cref{HSJointExpcst} is in \Cref{convThmproof}.
 The reader can find an expression of the upper bound $o_n(1)$ that does not hide any problem parameter in the proof.
 This theorem states that for data distributions with continuous densities, JointExp is consistent and this is to the best of our knowledge the first general result stating the consistency of JointExp.

 Back to our problem, the data distribution is not so regular.
 In particular, we are interested in the case where it contains atoms.
 Following the method that we propose for HSJointExp, we add some independent and identically distributed noise to the data points.
 We decompose the error on the estimation in two terms: The error measuring the gap between the quantiles of $\mathbb{P}_{\mathbf{X}}$ and the ones of $\mathbb{P}_{\tilde{\mathbf{X}}}$ and the error made by JointExp on the estimation of the quantiles of $\mathbb{P}_{\tilde{\mathbf{X}}}$.
-The first term can be controlled by the following general purpose proposition which proof is postponed to \autoref{quantiledeviationproof}. \begin{proposition} For any non-increasing $f : \mathbb{R} \to [0, 1]$ such that $\forall t \geq 0, \mathbb{P}(|w| > t) \leq f(t)$, then for every $p \in (0, 1)$, for every $t \geq 0$ such that $1-f(t) > 0$,
+The first term can be controlled by the following general purpose proposition which proof is postponed to \Cref{quantiledeviationproof}. \begin{proposition} For any non-increasing $f : \mathbb{R} \to [0, 1]$ such that $\forall t \geq 0, \mathbb{P}(|w| > t) \leq f(t)$, then for every $p \in (0, 1)$, for every $t \geq 0$ such that $1-f(t) > 0$,